KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

 ## String.Split()

 Like with the replace command, there is a `String.Split()` function that does not use regex.
-It will be faster and give you the same results.
+It will be faster when splitting on a character (or substring) and give you the same results.

 # Switch